amyfrancis-science/amyfrancis-blog/_posts/2026-03-20-linear-algebra-for-scientists.md

 layout: post
 title: "Linear algebra for scientists - a coding-first guide"
 description: "A plain-language, code-first walkthrough of the linear algebra behind machine learning.
 Based on Chapter 2 of the Deep Learning textbook - written for scientists who didn't come from the maths side."
 standfirst: "Most machine learning tutorials assume you already know your eigenvectors from your eigenvalues.
 This one doesn't.
-Each concept is introduced in plain language, paired with runnable Python code and a figure, and grounded in examples from real scientific data."
+Each concept is introduced in plain language, paired with runnable Python code, and grounded in examples from real scientific data."
 category: tutorial
 category_label: "Tutorials & Guides"
 date: 2026-03-20